ZamyArkreNendmed/MoLang-Exploration/experimental_queries.md

 ### query.scoreboard
-* Takes one argument which is the name of the scoreboard entry for an actor.
-Returns the specified scoreboard value for this entity.
+* This MoLang entity query takes one argument which is the name of the scoreboard entry for an actor.
+It returns the specified scoreboard value for this entity.

 | Argument Index | Type   | Default Value | Description                               |
 |----------------|--------|---------------|-------------------------------------------|